rvigneshwaran/one-snippet-pro/programming-go-lang/README.md

 This program showcases the power and versatility of the Go programming language.
 It covers a wide range of concepts and features, providing a comprehensive understanding of Go programming.
 In addition , It also has the extensive list of examples demonstated under each category listed.

 ## Slices
+Here's the program with examples demonstrating various operations with slices:
 1. Creating a slice using a composite literal.
 2. Accessing elements of a slice.
 3. Slicing a slice to create a subslice.